wangster6/flet-task-master/ROADMAP.md

 ✅ Add priorities attribute for tasks (high/medium/low priority).

-🔲 Add priorities to edit feature to allow users to change the priority of tasks.
+✅ Allow users to edit the priority of tasks.

 🔲 Improve visual styling to make the app more appealing.